 It’s pretty nippy, too, as WD claim it can transfer files at a rate of up to 515MB/s when using its USB Type-C connector.
-That’s not quite as fast as Samsung’s portable T5 SSD that claims a 540MB/s transfer rate (a review of which is forthcoming), or indeed the very best SSDs that go inside your PC.
+That’s not quite as fast as Samsung’s portable T5 SSD that claims a 540MB/s transfer rate (a review of which is forthcoming).
 However, the trade-off you get is that the WD My Passport is considerably less expensive, with the 256GB model costing £87 / $100 compared to the Samsung’s 250GB asking price of £108 / $124.

 Luckily, the My Passport SSD isn’t just limited to USB-C devices, as it also comes with a regular USB Type-A adaptor in the box – handy, considering neither my laptop or PC support USB-C. Connecting it to a regular USB port (whether it’s USB2 or USB3) will naturally hinder the drive’s transfer speeds a bit, but in testing I still found it put in very reasonable performance over USB3.

 I started with AS SSD’s copy benchmark, which tests a drive’s ability to write and read files simultaneously.
 This generates and transfers three different types of file from the OS onto the drive – an ISO folder comprising of two large files, a programs folder with lots of little files, and finally a game folder that’s made up of both big and small files.